 Question 1.40 HTTP server resource?
 We've established that the "HTTP server resource" referred to in the document is either 1) an IPP Printer, or 2) an IPP Job.
 If we substitute the words "IPP Printer (or IPP Job)" for "HTTP Server resource" in the original sentence, we get: Once the IPP Printer (or IPP Job) begins to process the HTTP request, it might get the reference to the appropriate IPP Printer object from either the HTTP URI (using to the context of the HTTP server for relative URLs) or from the URI within the operation request; the choice is up to the implementation.
 I cannot understand this sentence.
 What are the words "appropriate IPP Printer object" referring to in this sentence?
 Why would a Printer or Job object processing an IPP request need a "reference to the appropriate IPP Printer object"?
 What is the Printer or Job supposed to do with the reference?
 Note: I realize that the sentence in the document says "begins to process the HTTP request", not "IPP request".
 However, if the "HTTP server resource" processes only the HTTP part of the request (and not the IPP), then there is no choice to use the URI within the IPP operation request, so the sentence makes no sense.
-Carl Kugler Discussion I tend to follow the saying "Be conservative in what you send, and liberal in what you accept" Whether the text says MUST or not, IMHO we should be designing clients and servers to handle a "connection: close" header whenever it is received and still function normally, albeit with possibly less performance.

-Since I am not working on a client, I cannot speak for what clients are or will actually do, but I do think the client end should drive the connection status, whevever possible.
+Discussion I tend to follow the saying "Be conservative in what you send, and liberal in what you accept" Whether the text says MUST or not, IMHO we should be designing clients and servers to handle a "connection: close" header whenever it is received and still function normally, albeit with possibly less performance.
+Since I am not working on a client, I cannot speak for what clients are or will actually do, but I do think the client end should drive the connection status, wherever possible.
 Randy Turner I agree that the client and server must accept the Connection: close header.
 I'm wondering how to satisfy the requirement that the client and server MUST include this header for the last operation in a sequence of operations.
 Specifically, how do the client and server know, a priori, that the current operation is the last operation in a sequence (and therefore MUST include the Co nnection: close header)?
 Carl Kugler Answer 9/30/1998 Duplicates Issue 2.14.
 This is a PRO issue, not a MOD issue.
+L Question 1.41 Empty attribute and delimiter?
+Some server implementations do not add delimiters for empty attribute group, and some client implementations assumed delimiters will always be there even if the attribute group is empty.
+We should make it clear if delimiter is required if the corresponding attribute group is empty.

 Question 1.41 Empty attribute and delimiter?

 Some server implementations do not add delimiters for empty attribute group, and some client implementations assumed delimiters will always be there even if the attribute group is empty.
 We should make it clear if delimiter is required if the corresponding attribute group is empty.

-Yuji Sasaki
+Y uji Sasaki

 Discussion

 Answer 9/30/1998 Duplicate of Issue 1.17.